hanjingo/doc/AI/ml.md

 ### Random forest regression

 Random forest regression(RFR) falls under the umbrella of decision tree-based models.
 RFR is an ensemble learning method that builds multiple decision trees and averages their predictions to improve accuracy and to avoid overfitting.
 To build decision trees, RFR uses bootstrapped sampling.
 RFR generates independent decision trees, and it can work on single-output data as well as multiple regressor tasks.
-This makes RFR compatible to be use in various applications.
+This makes RFR compatible for use in various applications.

 ### Support-vector machines

 Support-vector machines (SVMs), also known as support-vector networks, are a set of related supervised learning methods used for classification and regression.
-Given a set of training example, each marked as belonging to one of two categories, an SVM training algorithm builds a model that predicts whether a new example falls into one category.
+Given a set of training examples, each marked as belonging to one of two categories, an SVM training algorithm builds a model that predicts whether a new example falls into one category.

 ### Regression analysis